DFE-Digital/get-into-teaching-app/app/views/content/international-teacher-training-to-english-standards-introducing-iqts.md

 * list to come

 Over time, iQTS will become more widely available.
-To be kept informed about new iQTS training providers, regions and placement schools, please join our mailing list.
+To be kept informed about new iQTS training providers, regions and placement schools, please contact us at iqts.pilot@education.gov.uk.

 All iQTS training providers offer: